tomruarol/airline_study/README.md

-# eDreams test for Data Scientist Role
+# Airlane Data Study

-Repository of the test for the Data Scientist position in eDreams.
+Complete Data Science flow for airlane data.

+From data import, feature engineering, to modeling and submission.

 ## PREDICTING BAGGAGE LIKELIHOOD

-### OVERVIEW

-At eDreams ODIGEO we are always looking for ways to improve customer satisfaction.
-With this objective in mind, we would like to predict whether a new customer is interested in buying additional baggage in order to speed up the booking process.

 ### GOAL

 The goal of this task is to predict which new customers are going to purchase additional baggage for their trips using historical information from past bookings.
-The code can be developed in any of the following languages: Python, R or Java.

 ### DATA DESCRIPTION